workingbetter/workingbetter.github.io/README.md

 ## Featured Projects

-Check out some of my featured projects, github links attached:
+Check out some of my featured projects, github links are attached:

 ### Project 1: Predicting the Impact of Road Conditions on Electric Vehicles using AI Algorithms (MSc.
 Dissertation)